 Currently, Svetlana is using a range of materials, but polymer clay is her preference.
 She has recently been focusing on dreamy sculptures and wearable art.
 Crystals grown directly on her sculptures have become an exciting part of her work.

 Svetlana’s work is regularly highlighted by the press.
-In addition to other printed and online resources, her art has been featured in Beautifulbizarre and Faeriemagazine.
+In addition to other printed and online resources, her art has been featured in Beautifulbizarre, Faeriemagazine, Belle Armoire Jewelry Magazine.
 Her art also graced the cover of Aforartistic magazine.
 Svetlana is an ambassador of Cosclay.
 Her works can be found in private collections all over the world.